-Federal investigation of Facebook could hold Mark Zuckerberg accountable on privacy, sources say
+Facebook CEO Mark Zuckerberg said to be under close scrutiny in federal privacy probe

 "I would hope any future order names Zuckerberg," he said, adding that doing so "ratchets pressure up on the company to make the CEO responsible."

-Brokered in 2011, the FTC’s consent decree with Facebook requires the company to be more upfront with consumers about the data it collects and give them permission before it overrides their existing privacy settings.
+The FTC’s 2011 consent decree with Facebook requires the company to be more upfront with consumers about the data it collects and obtain their permission before it overrides their existing privacy settings.
 Facebook also is barred from misrepresenting what it does with users’ data, while submitting to 20 years of privacy checkups.

-Talks between Facebook and the FTC have intensified in recent weeks, as the agency’s investigation passed its one-year anniversary.
-Top Facebook officials, including General Counsel Colin Stretch, met with individual Democratic and Republican commissioners in March, according to two additional sources familiar with the agency’s work but not authorized to discuss a private probe.
+Talks between Facebook and the FTC have intensified in recent weeks, as the agency’s investigation passed its first anniversary.
+Top Facebook officials, including general counsel Colin Stretch, met with individual Democratic and Republican commissioners in March, according to two additional people familiar with the agency’s work who spoke on the condition of anonymity because they were not authorized to discuss a private probe.

 While the FTC probes Facebook, a number of states’ attorneys general have embarked on their own investigation.
-The attorney general of the District of Columbia has filed a privacy lawsuit against the company.
+Karl A. Racine, the attorney general of the District of Columbia, has filed a privacy lawsuit against the company.

 Other agencies, including the Securities and Exchange Commission, have investigated Facebook’s relationship with Cambridge Analytica.
 And a federal grand jury in March sent subpoenas to two tech companies with which Facebook struck data-sharing agreements, the New York Times reported, noting that the target of such a criminal probe remains unclear.